City Ordinance Chapter 054 - Offenses and Miscellaneous Provisions

 No person shall place or cause to be placed

-whatever, except to furnish drink to persons and guilty of a misdemeanor.
+ARTICLE III.
+OFFENSES INVOLVING whatever, except to furnish drink to persons and

-(a) No person shall leave or suffer to remain congregation lawfully assembled, whether
+ing, hurling or throwing missiles of any kind (a) No person shall leave or suffer to remain

-outside of any building in a place accessible to religious, political or otherwise.
+within the city. outside of any building in a place accessible to

 children any abandoned, unattended or discarded